harshitsinghai77/peach-pixel/readme.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 ## Getting started

-In webase app, you will see a landing page, click on get started which will redirect you to dashboard.
+In Peach Pixel  app, you will see a landing page, click on get started which will redirect you to dashboard.
 You can edit previous work, upload new image and edit user information.

 ----------------------------------------------------------------------------------------------------------------------------------------
 ### Everyone is Moving Online